suokko/HO_changes/conf/addToZip/README.Feedback.txt

 HO! introduces in this release a plugin called Feedback.
 It sends information about rating prediction, training duration, and transfers prices to the HO! staff.
-These data will help a lot, to improve our algorithms!
+These data will help a lot, to improve our formulas!

 You can disable this feature in Options/Feedback